taylor-training-courses/installations/linux/debian/Foundation.md

 ## Conclusion

-These are all the tools needed for the Git Going Fast course.
-If you followed this instruction guide, you can continue along starting with the Chapter 3 -
+These are the foundational tools or components required for my courses and videos.

 [vscode]: https://code.visualstudio.com/ "A code editor from Microsoft that doesn't suck"